HB1561 (2026) Compare Changes

 (b) Referral to the relevant federal authorities for potential visa revocation.

-(c) The institution of higher education being fined $1,000 per day for failing to act where such institution had knowledge of the PRC national being enrolled or present on campus, to be assessed by the attorney general.
+(c) The institution of higher education being fined $1,000 per week for failure to act, to be assessed by the attorney general.

 IV.
-The attorney general shall enforce this act by assessing the following penalties for violation of RSA 187-A:10-b, II or RSA 187-A:10-b, III:
+The attorney general shall enforce this act by assessing the following penalties for violations of RSA 187-A:10-b, II or RSA 187-A:10-b, III:

-(a) For violations by higher education institutions, the attorney general shall fine the higher education institution $100,000 for each violation and may refer such violation to the state treasurer to assess whether said institution shall be also deprived of any state funding.
+(a) For violations by higher education institutions, the attorney general may refer such violation to the state treasurer to assess whether said institution shall be deprived of any state funding.
 Serial violations or noncooperation by higher education institutions may result in the attorney general recommending revocation or suspension of state accreditation, in addition to any fines and losses of state funding.

 (b) Violations by individuals qualifying as PRC nationals shall be a class A misdemeanor, and the attorney general may refer said individual to the Department of Homeland Security.
 Referral to the Department of Homeland Security may lead to deportation proceedings.